Some European officials use virus as a cover to target Roma

 “That was clearly racist, because it was only done in Roma neighborhoods,” said Radoslov Stoyanov of the Bulgarian Helsinki Committee, a human rights group.
 “The broader message that was sent to the non-Roma population was that the Roma are dangerous."

 The Roma people are descended from tribes in northern India, and centuries of persecution and marginalization have left them some of the poorest and least educated people in Europe.
 Known pejoratively as “gypsies,” many live in segregated neighborhoods, often with limited access to electricity, running water and health care.
-Many face discrimination in getting jobs.
+Many face discrimination in getting jobs, getting medical care and have a shorter average lifespan than non-Roma.

 The stringent measures used against Roma communities come even though no big outbreak was ever reported among them — and echo the way some governments have used the pandemic as cover for repressive tactics.
 Many European countries do not track coronavirus cases among the Roma, but Slovak officials reported at the end of the summer that there had been 179 cases in Roma districts, out of a population of more than 500,000.